How to maximize air bag effectiveness

 According to the National Highway Traffic Safety Administration (NHTSA), frontal air bags save thousands of lives and also help prevent serious injuries.
 Intended as a supplemental restraint systems (SRS), air bags work with your car's lap and shoulder safety belts to provide additional protection in the event of an impact.

 Despite their success as safety devices, earlier-generation air bags were sometimes associated with serious or even fatal injuries.
 Most often, these injuries occurred because passengers weren't wearing safety belts, or children weren't in appropriate safety seats and weren't riding in the rear seat when the bag deployed.

 Developments in new air bag systems are lessening the likelihood of injury, but the real success may depend on the safety precautions that the driver and passengers take while in the car.

 Air bags can help save lives.
 Your vehicle's owner's manual will provide specific information about its air bag, but these general tips may add to your margin of safety:

 - Always wear safety belts.
 An air bag system is not a substitute for safety belts.
 All the elements of a vehicle's safety system are designed to work together.

-- Have all children 12 and under ride properly restrained and in the backseat.
-And never place a rear-facing child safety seat in front of an airbag.
-The National Highway Traffic Safety Administration offers more information about child passenger safety best practices.
+- Properly restrain all children 12 and under in the backseat.
+Never place a rear-facing child safety seat in front of an air bag.
+The NHTSA offers more information about child passenger safety best practices.

-- Watch for air bag malfunction indicator lamp.
-If it remains lit more than 10 seconds after vehicle start-up, it indicates that a problem with the air bag system is present.
+- Watch for the air bag malfunction indicator lamp.
+If it remains lit more than 10 seconds after you start your vehicle, it indicates a problem.
 Have the problem diagnosed and repaired immediately.